prototypefund/Digital_Bargeld-docs/api-mint.rst

   :json string coin_pub: Coin public key
   :json string coin_sig: Signature by the coin over the session public key
   :json string denom_pub: Denomination public key
-  :json string denom_sig: Signature over the coin public key by the denomination key
+  :json string denom_sig: Signature over the coin public key by the denomination
+                          key
+  :json obj retract_perm (optional): If the coin was claimed as a refund, this
+    field should contain the retract permission obtained from the merchant, otherwise it should not be present.
+For details about the object type, see :ref:`Merchant API:retract<retract>`.

   **Success Response**